 I don’t do either of those things at work, but the point is that you can’t know it all.
 As a parent or as a manager.
 There isn’t enough space in your head for everything.
 Besides, we have the internet and our colleagues and books for the things we don’t know.

-The important thing is to know where you can go for the information.
+The important thing is to know where you can go or who you can ask for the information.
 Then you have access to knowing it all.

 Stop trying to prove that you know how to fix problems and do all the tasks.
 Use your experts to fill the gaps in your knowledge and accept that they know how to do it far better than you ever will.

 However, it’s often not the mistake itself that causes the problem, but our reaction to it.
 You do something you’re not proud of.
 It eats you up inside and you worry about it for a while.